 Come to the Upper Great Lakes and see some of the most gorgeous vistas in the world!
 And nowhere is better for this vacation than Bayfield County Wisconsin.
 Situated at the top of the Bayfield Peninsula, the town of Bayfield, and nearby Madeline Island are easily accessible from Chicago, Madison and the Twin Cities.
 Where is Bayfield Wisconsin?
 In the heart of the scenic north woods on the shores of Lake Superior.
 A day’s drive or less will bring you to Bayfield where you can visit apple orchards and see them in operation.
-Or you may want to shop in the quaint town that features hand-blown glass, apple goodies of all kinds as well as tee shirts and sweatshirts.
+Or you may want to shop in the quaint town that features local art, apple goodies of all kinds as well as tee shirts and sweatshirts.
 Nearby you’ll find a winery.
 Or you can go sailing or fishing on a charter boat.
 Tour the Apostle Islands and see the lighthouses on the Island Princess that leaves Bayfield harbor twice daily.
 Also located in Bayfield is the park headquarters of the Apostle Islands National Lakeshore.
 Next you’ll want to plan a trip across the lake on the Madeline Island Ferry to see historic Madeline Island.
 On the Island you can rent bikes or mopeds and go out to Big Bay State Park, which offers hiking trails along the lakeshore and through beautiful wetlands.
-You might prefer to get out on the water in a rented kayak.
+You might prefer to get out on the water in a kayak on a guided tour.
 The kayak people will teach you the technique.
 Plan to spend the night on the Island: there’s a broad range of accommodations available.
 So, where is Bayfield Wisconsin?
 Your next travel destination!

 Sitting on the shores of beautiful Lake Superior, Bayfield Wisconsin truly has something for everyone!
 See the historic Victorian homes, many of which have been turned into B & B’s.
 The Rittenhouse Inn offers rooms as well as delicious lunches and dinners.
 The Maritime Museum gives you the flavor of this old fishing town, and you can even get out on the lake yourself at any of the charter outfitters.
 Fishing, sailing and kayaking are all available.
-The Bayfield Wisconsin Chamber of Commerce can help you plan these activities.
+The Bayfield Wisconsin Chamber of Commerce & Visitor Bureau can help you plan these activities.
 Or you can walk the streets of this village and visit the shops.
 A wide range of goodies await you-one of the best features locally-made hand-blown glass.
 The kids will love the candy stores!
 Bayfield Wisconsin is also just a short ferry boat ride from Madeline Island.
-The ferry dock is easily accessible and the ride is only thirty minutes.
+The ferry dock is easily accessible and the ride is only twenty minutes.
 Madeline Island also offers a wide range of activities.
-Bike and moped rental, kayak rental, golf, hiking, fishing as well as shops, bars and restaurants are just a few.
+Bike and moped rental, kayak tours, golf, hiking, as well as shops and galleries, bars and restaurants are just a few.
 You’ll want to visit the scenic Big Bay State Park and take advantage of its many opportunities to see nature close up.
 Hike the lake trail and watch for eagles or hike the lagoon trail and see beautiful wetlands.
 Contact the Bayfield Wisconsin Chamber of Commerce for more information regarding your trip to the Bayfield Peninsula.